 What are we doing?

 This project aims to improve the information on the propagation, management and uses of native tree species.
 We are increasing the availability of these species by supporting four newly established community nurseries in the previously mentioned areas.
-This should benefit biodiversity conservation and the local nursery workers and seed collectors who will have training and a new income source from seedling sales beyond the project.
+This should benefit biodiversity conservation and the livelihoods of local nursery workers and seed collectors who will have training and a new income source from seedling sales beyond the project.

-GTC is working with Tooro Botanical Gardens, who have years of experience raising indigenous species and restoring forests since their establishment in 2001.
+GTC is working with Tooro Botanical Gardens, who have years of experience raising native species and restoring forests since their establishment in 2001.
 Tooro Botanical Gardens passed this knowledge on to 60 community members to monitor target species in their local forests and to collect seeds for propagation.
 They have also trained a further 40 community members to take the collected seeds and raise them in nurseries to be healthy seedlings that are ready to plant.

 Additionally, small restoration plots close to each nursery were also planted in forest reserves and community land to act as demonstration sites to show how the species grow and what they can be used for.
 The species and restoration practices are also being promoted to local businesses, government organisations and communities to stimulate support for restoration and the use of nataive species instead of exotics.

 The four nurseries are now up and running and have raised over 260,000 seedlings of more than 100 species.
-This has provided employment for the 100 local community members who were trained to monitor, propagate and look after native species.
+This has also provided employment for the 100 local community members who were trained to monitor, propagate and look after native species.

 The restoration sites have been selected and planted near to the nurseries in Central Forest Reserves that are within high priorty restoration areas highlighted by the IUCN.
-These will be planted with mixtures of ecological important local tree species, including some with known uses for communities.
+These have been planted with mixtures of ecological important local tree species, including some with known uses for communities.
 Four plots have also been planted on community land to promote newly developed donor packages that businesses can choose to support.